Chronic Conditions

 Alzheimer’s Disease

 Memory issues can be more than just “senior moments.”
 Alzheimer’s is a progressive disease that affects memory and other cognitive functions.
+Cognitive impairment is a core symptom of Alzheimer’s disease, leading to decline in mental abilities and daily life.

 Respiratory Diseases